4 recommended OTC drugs

 Frequently asked

 Common causes: dehydration, magnesium deficiency, position in bed, impaired circulation, age.
-Magnesium 400 mg in the evening + stretching reduces frequency.
+Magnesium 400 mg in the evening + stretching reduces the frequency.

-Statins give me cramps - what do I do?
+My statin is giving me cramps — what do I do?

 Tonic water — does it help?